LIVEtag/LIVETAG-JS-SDK/docs/src/setup/README.md

     // Register Livetag ready callback
     initLivetag(function (livetag) {

       // Register addToCart event handler
       livetag.onAddToCart(function (product) {
         console.log('User added a product to cart in the widget', product);

+        //
-        // Here you need to implement logic for adding an item to the site shopping cart });
+        // Here you need to implement logic for adding an item to the shopping cart on your website
+        //
+      });

     });

     a = i.createElement(v);